Don't read this...

 It is obvious all religions differ from each other when it comes to the details.
 It would be an interesting exercise to go to the geographical areas of their origins and study the hallucinatory properties of the plants there; the effects they have on the mind and the kind of visions they induce.

 Here is another interesting exercise.
 As any detective knows, to shed light on a crime scene there are usually four main motivators involved: money, power, sex, opportunity (not necessarily in that order).
 Keeping that in mind it remains for the investigator to sift through the participants to see who fits the equation.
 It doesn't have to be a crime however.
-Any action which requires some extra effort would need the appropriate motivation to be carried out, otherwise why bother (if what is engaged in represents no extra effort we are dealing with a psychopath).
+Any action which requires some extra effort would need the appropriate motivation to be carried out, otherwise why bother (if what is engaged in represents no extra motivation we are dealing with a psychopath).
 If we define those motivators in terms of functionalities (for an analysis under the Otoom model) we can express them in a more general sense: wealth, influence, sexual gratification, and ability.
 Any one of them might be categorised differently to suit the occasion but in essence they remain the same.
 A further aspect is their comparative value.
 If someone has a thousand dollars, the prospect of getting an additional hundred could be a sufficient motivator; for someone who owns a million the potential target would have to be bigger.
 That goes for all of them, and they all could be part of the overall motivation to some degree.
 Since we are talking about functionalities, they can be applied at any scale, from the individual to groups, to demographics, to entire nations.
 When it comes to the larger scale, not only needs there to be an overall motivation within the higher (ie, decision making) echelons, the motivation must also apply to the lower ranks because it is there that the dirty work is carried out on the former's behalf.
 It may not be the same composite, but some incentive must exist otherwise the entire enterprise won't go far (for example, using mercenaries to fight another army: If the mercenaries don't get paid - wealth and not influence - the one who hired them - now influence/power and not wealth - is left high and dry rather quickly).
 And this is where it gets interesting.
 Let's apply the above to the large-scale scenarios in history, to wars, to colonisation, to commercial enterprises (such as the East India Company for example), and let's include all the motivators for the higher as well as the lower ranks respectively.
 Is the picture still the same, the one given to us in the official versions of history, or has it acquired a somewhat different aspect?
 I leave it to the reader to engage in these consideration but beware: what you come up with may not suit the circles you are part of.

 How to handle an overwhelming, ongoing problem with limited resources: Establish a process of thorough analysis so that the nature and therefore the reason for the problem is understood, and now examine a small part of the whole which can be dealt with under the circumstances.
 Based on that knowledge change that small part so it is no longer a problem.
 This uses resources while the challenges continue to mount.
 Nevertheless, whatever has been rectified no longer participates within the entire situation and therefore will cause the rate of problematic growth to decrease until the situation itself improves.
 In the end any new problematic incident will be merely an isolated case and can be addressed there and then.
 The above follows the same principles common in repaying a loan.
 There is the total amount borrowed and the definition of the instalments to be paid at established intervals, then come the repayments at first running up against the mounting interest charged by the lender, eventually reducing the principal itself, until the loan is repaid.
 From then on any further expenditure becomes trivial.
 The crucial points are, (1) having a clear definition of the problem, and (2), having the will and staying power to continue the process to the end.
 Translating the concept into wider society with its political parties and other entities, it becomes clear why an ongoing problem shows no improvement: points (1) and/or (2) are neither understood nor followed.